1 Minute in the Metaverse 🌐 The Sandbox Dream

 About the guest

-Sébastien Borget is the co-founder and COO of The Sandbox — an iconic metaverse platform that revolutionised user-generated content.
-By opening up a virtual world where users can create, play, and monetize their experiences, Sebastien and the team are paving the way to a truly decentralized and community-owned gamingmetaverse.
+Sébastien Borget is the Co-Founder and COO of The Sandbox — an iconic metaverse platform that revolutionized user-generated content.
+By opening up a virtual world where users can create, play, and monetize their experiences, Sebastien and the team are paving the way to a truly decentralized and community-owned gaming metaverse.